Our current global transportation paradigm wastes more than 50% of every gallon of fuel it consumes.

 Because a product’s volume is directly proportional to the overall weight of the equipment required to ship the product, increasing volume results in increasing fuel consumption.

-In simpler terms, the product may only be a load of packaging peanuts, but if it requires 10 boxcars to transport, then the process will consume the fuel required to move those 10 boxcars plus the locomotive.
-All this cost is passed down to the customer.
+In simpler terms, the product may only be a load of packing peanuts, but if it requires 10 boxcars to transport, then the process will consume the fuel required to move those 10 boxcars at 42 tons each plus the 200-ton locomotive.

-In the following pie chart, we show a comparison between the 2.1 billion tons of freight moved by the 7 Class I railroad companies in 2019, and the total weight of the equipment required for this process.
+In the following pie chart, we show a comparison between the 2.1 billion tons of freight moved by the 7 Class I railroad companies in 2019, as reported in their annual R1 reports, and the total weight of the equipment required for this process.

-Our calculations are very conservative and based on a “perfect conditions” scenario with a 0% grade and all boxcars filled to max weight capacity.
+Our calculations are very conservative and based on the ideal scenario, which means a 0% grade, because grade dictates the number of locomotives required, and all boxcars are filled to max weight capacity.

-The results clearly show train empty weight accounts for at least 40% of the total, with the actual freight only making up 60%.
+The results clearly demonstrate that the weight of the locomotive and boxcars accounts for at least 40% of the total weight, with the actual freight only making up 60%.

 Consider that for a moment.